 RIFT / FAULT

 Rift/Fault is a study of the shifting land-based tectonic edges of the North American Continental Plate in California and Iceland.
 Rift refers to where the North American Plate meets the Eurasian Plate, along the Mid-Atlantic Rift in Iceland.
 Fault refers to the San Andreas Fault, where the North American and Pacific Plates meet.
 Tectonic plates slide along the mantle of our earth, underneath our oceans, our land, our homes.
 Tectonic plate edges are geologically active - they spread, move, erupt, and tremble.
 Their behavior is for the most part unpredictable, and wholly uncontainable.
 And while boundaries upon the land are often contested, politicized, and fought over, tectonic plate edges remain immune to any human efforts of control.
 In this series I looked for the visual traces (or not) of the tectonic plate edges upon the land, as well the structures and uses of the built landscape upon these edges.
 The pairing of images allows for a dialogue between the wild and the contained, the fertile and the barren, the geologic and the human.
 These dichotomies create a visual tension that questions the uneasy relationship between geologic force, and the limits of human intervention.

 SURROUNDED EVERYWHERE BY THE SEA

 Although I began photographing in Cuba more than a decade ago, this project originated the week President Obama and the Rolling Stones visited Havana in the spring of 2016.
 I witnessed the excitement of the presidential motorcade and thrill of the Rolling Stones playing in a country where their music had for so long been prohibited.
 Optimism and hope, and analogies to Woodstock (albeit a clean and sober one), were inescapable.
 Since then I have seen people’s enthusiasm grow, then begin to tire and wane, and, now, dissipate with the coming of another crackdown on American travel.

-The narrative structure is includes four distinct, interrelated frameworks: Hotel, Monuments, Cemetery, and Farmer.
+The narrative structure includes four distinct, interrelated frameworks: Hotel, Farmer, Monuments, and Cemetery.
 The perspective is subjective; the physical locations are rendered by distinct artifact, the individuals by intimate portrait.

 TENUOUS LANDSCAPES: PHOTOGRAPHS OF THE FLORIDA EVERGLADES